Alge/pydantic-visible-fields/README.md

 ### 1. Define Your Roles

-First, define your roles as an enum:
+First, define your application's roles using Python's `Enum`:

 ```python
 from enum import Enum